 “Hotline Bling” sees The Boy dancing jubilantly across a set that’s lit in soft pastel hues, causing many to assume that this was the next logical extension of Drake exploring the art world as he drew influence from the artist James Turrell.
-It’s an easy connection to make, since Turrell was known for using light and space to create settings that seem to mirror the effects in the “Hotline Bling” video—and has also since denied any involvement in making it.
+It’s an easy connection to make, since Turrell was known for using light and space to create settings that seem to mirror the effects in the “Hotline Bling” video.
 But according to Director X, any connection to Turrell is accidental.
 What “Hotline Bling” owes most of it’s success to is Sean Paul.
 It's a direct continuation of the colourful and set driven videos that Director X learned to master from studying the original sensei, Hype Williams.

 The video, which was recorded in Toronto over the course of two days, doesn’t look out of place in Director X’s catalogue.
 To anyone who has been watching Director X over the course of his career, the video is less of a surprise and more of a logical evolution in style for the director.
 The same lighting techniques are used from Sean Paul’s video for “Gimme The Light,” and the idea of having characters in boxes was implemented first in “Still In Love.”
 When we spoke on the phone, Director X says that while he appreciates any parallels people have been drawing between himself and James Turrell, he assures me that they are all accidental.
 We called X to find out that this was the first video undertaken by his new creative agency, and how much direction he gave regarding Drake’s dance moves.

 Noisey: What’s the reception been like?

 Director X: It’s been great, I’ve never seen anything this extreme.

 Who came up with the treatment for this video?